allenarceneaux/LapTimer/README.md

 This script provides a robust lap timing function for the transmitter.
 It is possible to save and review the captuered lap times

-See YOUTUBE LINK for a quick demo of the Lap Timer.

 Installation
 ------------